CMT: Convolutional Neural Networks Meet Vision Transformers: Experiments

 \subsubsection{Object Detection and Instance Segmentation}

 \textbf{Experimental Settings.} The experiments are conducted on COCO~\cite{coco}, which contains 118K training images and 5K validation images of 80 classes.
-We evaluate the proposed CMT-S using two typical framework, RetinaNet~\cite{focal} and Mask R-CNN~\cite{maskrcnn}, for object detection and instance segmentation, respectively.
+We evaluate the proposed CMT-S using two typical framework: RetinaNet~\cite{focal} and Mask R-CNN~\cite{maskrcnn} for object detection and instance segmentation, respectively.
 Specifically, we replace the original backbone with our CMT-S to build new detectors.
-All models are trained under standard ``1x'' schedule (12 epochs) and tested with single-scale following~\cite{pvt}.
+All models are trained under standard single-scale and ``1x'' schedule (12 epochs) following PVT~\cite{pvt}.